Automate Flash Cards Creation for Language Learning with Python

 For instance, you have fonem for French and epitran for Italian.

-In order to improve your speaking ability, you want to add the pronunciation to each card.
+To improve your speaking, add pronunciation to each card.

 There is a solution for this using the gtts library.